mbtools/ABAP-Dump-Memes/README.md

 ----------------|---------------|------------------------
 initial         | Regular dump (default) | n/a
 1               | **Curated memes** for selected runtime errors and exceptions | See [`/img`](https://github.com/mbtools/ABAP-Dump-Memes/tree/main/img) folder
-2               | **Random memes** matching the description of the error or exception | Reddit search on /r/Meme community
+2               | **Random memes** "matching" the description of the error or exception | Reddit search on /r/memes community

-*Beware: Mode 2 is for the brave since you don't know what you will get!* 😈
+😈 *Beware: Mode 2 is for the brave since you don't know what you will get!* 😈

 You set the mode using a parameter `ZHACK_ST22_MEMES` in transactions `SU01` or `SU3`: